Diversity, Equity and Inclusion

 The firm’s DEI initiative is led by an advisory committee comprised of cross-firm representation of lawyers and staff and the managing partner.
 The committee works to facilitate a welcoming and inclusive environment for diverse thought through training, events and avenues for conversation, while providing guidance and recommendations to the firm’s executive board and management on DEI best practices.

 The committee is guided by a two-year road map which seeks to:

 - Eliminate unintentional barriers to diversity, equity and inclusion

 - Educate and train on unconscious bias and DEI within the firm

 - Celebrate and create awareness of DEI within the firm and communicate our commitment to it, both internally and externally

 Our DEI Advisory Committee is responsible for hosting a number of events throughout the year.
-The goal of these events is to raise awareness of inequalities and issues, educate and share resources, go beyond performative, and provide resources or opportunities for individual education or participation.
+The goal of these events is to raise awareness of inequalities and issues, educate and share resources, go beyond being performative and provide resources or opportunities for individual education or participation.

-To date, we have have hosted webinars for Orange Shirt Day, Pride at Work.
-International Women’s day and offered firm wide unconscious bias training.
+To date, we have hosted webinars for the National Day for Truth and Reconciliation, Pride at Work and International Women’s Day, and offered firmwide unconscious bias training.

 The firm observes National Day for Truth and Reconciliation on September 30.
 In 2022, we launched an Indigenous Scholarship, which awards $6,000 to one second-year law student each year.